sq5rix/todo/README.md

 Simple command-line todo list, saves todo list in a local file.
 Written in Rust.

+Look at screenshots in wiki to see todo in action

     Usage:

         todo file | f   <name>        # load todo list to use